-The Fire & Rescue Services Act 20044
+The Fire & Rescue Services Act 20043

-This is the core document for all fire & rescue services, it details the legal powers and responsibilities of Fire & Rescue Authorities within the United Kingdom.
+This is the core document for all Fire & Rescue Authorities, which supplements the Local Government Legislation and details the legal powers and responsibilities of Fire & Rescue Authorities within the United Kingdom.
 A key element of the Act is that it makes the production of the National Framework Document by the Secretary of State mandatory.
 Fire and Rescue Authorities must have regard to the Framework in carrying out their functions.

-National Framework Document 2008 - 20115
+National Framework Document 2008 - 20114